Postdoctoral Research Fellowships

 Postdoctoral positions are available immediately at the University of Rochester to investigate molecular mechanisms in acute myeloid leukemia and myelodysplastic syndrome using the mouse as a model system.
 Our lab focuses on the zinc finger oncoprotein EVI1 and has developed a number of genetic models to investigate its function.
 Please send CV and names of three references to Archibald S. Perkins (Archibald_Perkins@URMC.rochester.edu).

 A postdoctoral research position is immediately available in the laboratory of Dr. Robert Mooney in the Department of Pathology and Laboratory Medicine at the University of Rochester Medical Center to investigate the biochemical and cellular mechanisms responsible for the increased incidence and progression of osteoarthritis in obese diabetics.

-A worldwide epidemic of obesity, in part due to the consumption of a high-fat Western diet, has resulted in increased insulin resistance and type 2 diabetes.
-While the resulting increases in cardiovascular disease, hypertension, and stroke have been well publicized and investigated, effects on the musculoskeletal system have received less attention.
+A worldwide epidemic of obesity has resulted in increased insulin resistance and type 2 diabetes.
+While the resulting increases in cardiovascular disease, hypertension and stroke have been well publicized and investigated, effects on the musculoskeletal system have received less attention.
 Over 50% of diabetics have some form of osteoarthritis in both weight-bearing and non-weight-bearing joints.
 Despite this statistic, current knowledge does not adequately explain the contributions of the metabolic dysfunction in obesity to osteoarthritis.